pierre-rouleau/pel/doc/pel-manual.rst

 When PEL is used, the init.el file calls the ``pel-init`` command after loading the Emacs customization file.
-If PEL operates in normal startup mode the ``pel-init`` command downloads and installs any external package identified by one of the ``pel-use-`` user-option customize variable that is not yet installed.
-It does not do it when PEL operates in fast startup mode.
+If PEL operates in normal startup mode the ``pel-init`` command downloads and installs any un-installed external package identified by the activated `PEL use variable`_ .

-With PEL you add a supported package by setting the corresponding ``pel-use-`` user-option customize variable, making sure the new value(s) is stored in the customization file, and then either:
+With PEL you add a supported package by setting the corresponding `PEL use variable`_ user-option customize variable, making sure the new value(s) is stored in the customization file, and then either: